serversideup/financial-freedom/CONTRIBUTING.md

 ```

 ### Configure hosts file
-The server expects a URL of "https://financial-freedom.dev.test".
+The server expects a URL of "https://financialfreedom.dev.test".
 For that to resolve, you can set your local machine hosts file.

 ```
+# For accessing the Financial Freedom locally
+127.0.0.1 financialfreedom.dev.test

+# For accessing Mailpit locally
-127.0.0.1 financial-freedom.dev.test
+127.0.0.1 mailpit.dev.test
 ```

 ### If you're making changes to the front-end